Ajax Champions League run: 'Missing Kane & Son, Vertonghen gets injured' - Allegri suggests Dutch side have been lucky in Champions League run | Goal.com

 Juve head coach Allegri thinks they've been fortunate at times in this season's competition, however, pointing to some of the players that were missing from his starting XI for the 2-1 defeat to the Dutch side on April 16.

-Giorgio Chiellini missed out on that occasion, with Allegri also discussing how both Harry Kane and Heung-Min Son were absent for Tottenham on Tuesday night.
+The likes of Giorgio Chiellini, Mario Mandzukic and Douglas Costa missed out on that occasion, with Allegri also discussing how both Harry Kane and Heung-Min Son were absent for Tottenham on Tuesday night.

 Jan Vertonghen also had to be substituted after a nasty clash of heads with Toby Alderweireld and former AC Milan boss Allegri believes that there have been moments in the Champions League where everything's gone right for Ajax.